-With respect to the singular form of “the commandment”, we find a similar case in this week’s parashat, in Deuteronomy 8:1, where it says: “All the commandment that I command you today you shall observe to perform…” The simple meaning is that “the commandment” refers to the entire body of commandments, the Torah, as if it were one commandment.
+With respect to the singular form of “commandment”, we find a similar case in this week’s parashah, in Deuteronomy 8:1, where it says: “All the commandment that I command you today you shall observe to perform…” The simple meaning is that the “commandment” refers to the entire body of commandments, the Torah, as if it were one commandment.
 This is in line with what we spoke about last week with the entire Torah being summed up as one declaration in the Shema.
 As for the difference between judgments and statutes?
 These are two types of commandments.
 Judgments are those commandments that we are able to understand and that our judicial system is setup to guard and maintain.
 For example, we understand why it is wrong to steal, kill and covet and that there are direct and indirect punishments associated with them.

 On the other hand, statutes are those commandments that we are not intended to understand, but nevertheless, we do them because Hashem commanded us to do so – for example, the ashes of the Red Cow, or the obligation by men to put on tefillin every morning.
-We don’t fully understand why Hashem commanded us to do them, but they are to be done out of obedience nonetheless.
+We don’t fully understand why Hashem gave these commandments, but they are to be done out of obedience nonetheless.

 “It shall be that if you forget Hashem, your God, and go after the gods of others, and worship them and prostrate yourself to them, I testify against you today that you will surely perish, like the nations that Hashem causes to perish before you, so will you perish because (“עֵ֣קֶב”) you will not have hearkened to the voice of Hashem, your God.”